andrebolina/financial-wellness-test/README.md

 Also, I've decided to use Marshmallow since, with a thin integration layer, it provides more control for schemas of the API's requests and response, ensuring the fulfillment of the front-end contracts.

+From the dev environment perspective, I've decided to use pytests for the unit tests and flake8 to control the code's format and quality.
+I also added autopep8 to an easier format fix.

 ### Requirements
 In order to run the API, you should have Python >= 3.9.1 and Pipenv installed.
 All commands below are supposed to be run into the `server` folder and require npm installed*.